Mainframe Tape Details:

 If you inspect an unlabeled tape you will just find block after block of your data file, and nothing else.
 As such, there is no information recorded on the tape to denote the file name or anything about the file; all that information is passed on the paper label on the reel, or other documentation.
 If the tape contains multiple files, the order of the files and their record and block sizes will have to be listed on separate documentation.

-Labeled Tapes:
+Labeled Tapes

 To overcome the lack of information on unlabeled tapes, "Labeled tape" was invented.

-IBM Standard Label (SL):
+IBM Standard Label (SL)

 The user's data is written in the same manner as an unlabeled tape, but each data file on tape has a "header label" written before it, and a "trailer label" written after it.
 Each of these labels is actually a small file written to the tape in a very specific format, containing information about the data file it is associated with.
 Among other things, these labels contain the DSN (Data Set Name, or file name) of the tape file, the record length, block length, creation and expiration dates, and the format of the file (fixed, variable, or undefined).
 If a file spans multiple tapes these labels indicate that, and also the file segment on the current tape.
 IBM Standard Labels are recorded in EBCDIC, and the data file should also be in EBCDIC.
 The beginning of each tape also contains a "volume label".

 The DSN (Data Set Name - the file name) is up to 17 characters in length, and is the right 17 characters of the disk file name, including the separators (periods) in the disk file name.
-If the disk file name is over 17 characters, the left most characters are lost.
+If the disk file name is over 17 characters, the left-most characters are lost.

-ANSI Standard Labels:
+ANSI Standard Labels

 These are very similar to IBM SL tapes, but both the label and the data are in ASCII.
 There are some differences in the labels and file handling, especially for multi-volume tapes, but that's beyond the scope of this discussion.

-Putting it all together:
+Putting it all together

-All of the above result in many format combinations, but the most common are: While it's "legal" to mix character sets, for example to write an ASCII data file to an IBM SL tape, it's not advised, and some systems will have trouble reading such a tape.
+While it's "legal" to mix character sets, for example to write an ASCII data file to an IBM SL tape, it's not advised, and some systems will have trouble reading such a tape.
 Binary data is, however, perfectly valid.

-Other tapes:
+Other tapes

 Least we leave you with the impression these are the only tape formats, they are certainly not; there are many other kinds of logical recording formats.
 However, the description above about Physical recording issues does pertain to all tapes.

 There are some other interesting formats: DEC VMS Backup wraps all the disk files up into one big "saveset", but then writes that saveset to a standard label fixed-block tape.
 The tape labels are normal, but only VMS Backup can understand the contents of the saveset and extract the individual disk files.
+Likewise, IBM OS-400 writes an entire library or "object" (folder) to a tape that has standard IBM labels, but in Undefined (U) format.
+Only another AS-400 can understand the format.

 This concludes the discussion about how you write to tape, but does not address what you write to tape.
 See our Technical Articles for more information.